-- do my best" 1.
-Determine scene safety for self and other responders - 2.
+- 1. Determine scene safety for self and other responders 2.
 Assess the victim; determine if the victim is responsive or unresponsive - 3.
 Consider universal precautions prior to patient contact

 B. Call 911

 The first Volunteer Responder should activate the company internal response plan.
 A second responder should be sent to call 911.